sandeepxooa/daml-on-fabric/README.md

 If there is a need for further customization, there are a few options that can be changed.
 Please refer to this [README](./src/test/fixture/README.md) for further information.

+# Architecture Guide
+A more detailed description of the technical architecture can be found in [Architecture Guide](./docs/DAML_on_Fabric_v2_Architecture.pdf)